GOP's Kari Lake and Democrat Ruben Gallego to face off in Senate race based on Arizona primary projections

 Republican primary in Arizona's 8th congressional district

-In Arizona's 8th congressional district, the race to replace Republican Rep. Debbie Lesko, who announced in October that she will not run for reelection, became exceptionally contentious.
-As of midnight Eastern on Wednesday, the Associated Press had not yet made a projection in the race.
+The Associated Press has projected that Abe Hamadeh will win the Republican primary for Arizona's 8th congressional district.
+The race to replace Republican Rep. Debbie Lesko, who announced in October that she will not run for reelection, had become exceptionally contentious.

 In a website constructed to share opposition research, Masters' campaign shared what they claim to be a post by Hamadeh, in which the author argues against the demonization of Muslims by referring to the presence of Muslim influence in American iconography in law.
 A review by the Phoenix New Times supported Masters' suggestion that Hamadeh was responsible for the account.